How the Vancouver VK Series Works

 - European Vertical KM races typically operate via a “Time-Trial” or (one at a time starting) format without aid stations, following a direct single route up a mountain face, making their cross-over into an online series relatively easy and seamless due to the short distance (<5-6km).

-- The Bremner's Winter Vancouver Vertical KM Series is a four-month online race format series, with no organised in-person races..
-As a participant, you will simply run the courses on your own (or with friends), whenever is convenient to you, and you log your efforts to the online dashboard to register for our leaderboards.
-The series begins on Friday November 18th 2022 and runs to the end of the day on Sunday March 19th 2023.
-You can register at anytime during the series up until its conclusion.
+- The Bremner's Vancouver Vertical KM Series is an four-month online race format series, with no organised in-person race dates.
+Permitting and logistical issues would preclude us from hosting this many courses across the region with a typical in-person race format.
+As a participant, you will simply run the courses on your own (or with friends), whenever is convenient to you.
+The series begins on Saturday June 3rd and runs to the end of the day on Sunday October 8th 2023.

-- You will receive login details for the Series Dashboard within 24-72 hours following registration.
+- You will receive login details for the Series Dashboard in the week prior to the series commencement.
 When the series commences, you simply log in to the dashboard to see what courses are currently open.
 Upon running any of the open VK courses, you will then submit your efforts (via GPS file or Strava Activity Link) on a web page submission form.
 Detailed instructions are provided on this page to help you understand the uploading process.
-If you are technology unsavvy - don't stress, we helped several people through this process successfully in 2022 over email firstname.lastname@example.org.
+If you are technology unsavvy - don't stress, we helped several people through this process successfully in 2021 and 2022 over email email@example.com.

 - Submitted attempts will go live immediately on the Series Dashboard, but are flagged as unverified initially and will be subsequently verified by the race organiser (within 48-72 hours).
 In most cases, your time is verified by the Strava segment.
 If you don't use strava, upload your GPS file and we'll get the strava segment time for you (but we prefer you sign up to Strava to save us the time).
 We manage GPS issues and off-course turns on a case by case basis - they are expected in the North Shore mountains - we'll do our best to make everyone happy.

 - The Series Dashboard lists all recent VK attempts and achievements by competitors in the series.
-If you would like to get an idea of how this works, check out our archive of the 2021 series
+If you would like to get an idea of how this works, check out our archive of the previous VK series from 2021-2022

-- Courses may temporarily close due to unsafe conditions during the series or if restrictions are placed on public access outside of our control.
+- Some courses will open immediately when the series begins in June (primarily the Grouse Mountain/Skyline courses), and others will only open when they are snow free, which is usually July.
+A few of the courses may not open until August.
+Courses may temporarily close due to unsafe conditions during the series (such as snow, substantial rain events, landslides, forest fires, trail maintainence/closures) or if restrictions are placed on public access outside of our control.
 We will not accept attempts for the series leaderboards when a course is closed, but your time may be accepted if the course closed before you were able to be notified (a 24-hour leeway may apply).

 - Even if we say a course is "open", you are entirely responsible for yourself and you must sign a release waiver when registering for this series accepting all risk.
 Read the waiver here.
 You must undertake your own safety and risk assessments.
 You must do suitable research on the courses, be appropriately trained for the intensity of this race format, check whether the weather and mountain conditions are safe, carry appropriate supplies (essentials, food, and water) and accept all the risk yourself in getting yourself up and down the courses safely.
 If you are unsure of your skill or navigation ability sign up to one of our guided course social runs, or contact firstname.lastname@example.org for help on arranging a guided escort for your attempt.